Learn how to release toxic frenemies to love yourself better.

 When we see another woman, we judge and compare automatically.
 She is a reflection of us.
 Is she thinner, more successful, happier or wearing better clothes?
 When we're not where we think we should be in life, love, health or career, and we see a woman who looks like she has it together (whether she does or not isn't the issue), we feel a tinge of discomfort because of our insecurity or low self esteem in that area.
 All women have some degree of low self esteem (how we see, think about and feel about ourselves) and raising it can be a lifetime journey.

 Insecure women feel threatened by confident women but they won't admit it because low self esteem does not lend itself to being open and honest.
 Instead, they may stay completely quiet and beat themselves up internally for not being good enough, or lash out in toxic behavior.
 If so, they may have the mindset of, "I may not feel as together as you look but I can drop you down to my level with one unkind word, and then I will have company in my misery."
-A woman with healthier self esteem, who's on a self-development track, would rather model the example of the together-looking woman, and visualizes herself in that position the feeling of what it will be like.
+A woman with healthier self esteem, who's on a self-development track, would rather model the example of the together-looking woman, and visualize herself in that position, feeling what it would be like.